google/accompanist/coil/README.md

 )
 ```

-### Custom layout
+## Custom content

-If you need more control over the animation, you can use the `content` composable version of `CoilImage`, to display the result in a `MaterialLoadingImage`:
+If you need more control over the animation, or you want to provide custom layout for the loaded image, you can use the `content` composable version of `CoilImage`:

 ``` kotlin
 CoilImage(